 As it cooks, the meat shrinks and the center hole closes up.

-Place these in a large skillet over medium high heat until browned on both sides, about 5-7 minutes on each side.
+Place these in a large skillet over medium-high heat until brown on both sides (about 5-7 minutes on each side).

-Then, add 1 cup water to the skillet and continue cooking until juices run clear, about five minutes more.
+Then, add 1 cup of water to the skillet and continue cooking until juices run clear, about 5 minutes more.

-Note: These will be more tender than traditional hamburger patties so be a little gentle with turning them until they get good and browned because then they’ll hold together better.
+Note: These will be more tender than traditional hamburger patties.
+So be a little gentle with turning them and only turn when they get good and brown because then they’ll hold together better.

-Serve on your favorite bun, topped with this wonderful quick and easy burger slaw.
+Serve on your favorite bun, topped with ketchup and this wonderfully quick and easy burger slaw.

-- 8 ounce can tomato sauce can substitute 3/4 cup ketchup
+- 1 can tomato sauce 8 ounces, can substitute 3/4 cup ketchup

 - 1/2 cup quick oats or cracker crumbs